dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/objects-intro.md

 # intro

 Let's take a look at a new we can organize our data.
-We've seen that `arrays` give us a powerful data structure that let us update, delete, append a squence of objects called `elements`.
+We've seen that `arrays` give us a powerful data structure that let us update, delete, append a sequence of objects called `elements`.
 Those elements can be strings, numbers, even other functions or `arrays`.

-Let's take a look another type of datastructure that allows us to store data in pairs.
+Let's take a look another type of data structure that allows us to store data in pairs.

 # Object literals